vaginessa/dns-wiki/FAQ.md

 <a name="FAQ32"></a>
 ##### (32) Do I need to have the Google Play Store installed for the donate version?

 > Fast answer, no!
-There is no hidden license check.
+There is no hidden license check integrated.

 <a name="FAQ33"></a>
 ##### (33) What happens if I make AFWall+ device administrator?